Jimmy Mackin

 Not everyone you call or text today will be ready tomorrow.
 Some might wait 30, 60, even 90 days before they give up on FSBO.
 Create a simple tracking system:

 1. Database/CRM: Tag them as “FSBO” with a date and note of your last contact.
+Add a “Pivot” field (what moved the convo last time).
+It saves you from repeating the same angle.

 2. Set Reminders: Follow up every 10–14 days if they’re somewhat open; every 21–30 days if they’re cold.